vivo-community/vivo-vagrant/README.md

 ## Install the VIVO Vagrant box

 ~~~
+$ vagrant plugin update vagrant-vbguest  ( not completly sure if this is required, but it might help X11 and shared file functions )
 $ git clone -b gui-developer-v1.9.3 https://github.com/vivo-community/vivo-vagrant vivo-vagrant   ( note -- this will be the name of your VM, feel free to change the target name as appropriate )
 $ cd vivo-vagrant
 $ vagrant up